 Global Medical REIT Inc. (the "Company") is a Maryland corporation and internally managed real estate investment trust ("REIT") that owns and acquires healthcare facilities and leases those facilities to physician groups and regional and national healthcare systems.
-The Company holds its facilities and conducts its operations through a Delaware limited partnership subsidiary named Global Medical REIT L.P. (the "Operating Partnership").
-The Company serves as the sole general partner of the Operating Partnership through a wholly owned subsidiary of the Company named Global Medical REIT GP LLC, a Delaware limited liability company.
-As of September 30, 2023, the Company was the 92.91% limited partner of the Operating Partnership, with an aggregate of 7.09% of the Operating Partnership in exchange for common limited partnership units ("OP Units").
+The Company holds its facilities and conducts its operations through a Delaware limited partnership subsidiary, Global Medical REIT L.P. (the "Operating Partnership").
+The Company serves as the sole general partner of the Operating Partnership through a wholly owned subsidiary of the Company, Global Medical REIT GP LLC, a Delaware limited liability company.
+As of March 31, 2024, the Company was the 92.44% limited partner of the Operating Partnership, with an aggregate of 7.56% of the Operating Partnership owned by holders of long-term incentive plan units ("LTIP Units") and third-party limited partners who contributed properties or services to the Operating Partnership in exchange for common limited partnership units ("OP Units").